alexrintt/gatsby-source-github-graphql/README.md

   const isCustomUser = typeof login === `string`;

-  // If there's a custom user, fetch through user query otherwise use the viewer query. const query = isCustomUser ? getUserQuery : viewerQuery;
+  // If there's a custom user, fetch through user query otherwise use the viewer query. const query = isCustomUser ? userQuery : viewerQuery;

   // Same logic for the variables: custom user requires its [login]
   // But the [viewer] is resolved in the GitHub server through the provided token, so don't need variables.